 No pharma marketing strategy would be complete without a compliance plan.
 I still come across pharma companies that get very nervous about digital and unfortunately there has been a lot of miscommunication of what you can and can’t do when it comes to online marketing.
 Check out this excellent article by Dr Rina Newton titled: ABPI Code & digital content myth-busting

 The UK ABPI updated their code in July 2021.
 The code sets standards for the promotion and advertising of medicines to health professionals and other relevant decision makers in the UK.
 The code doesn’t get updated every year but as a result of some key changes that EFPIA made in 2019 the ABPI needed to incorporate those European level changes into the UK country code.
 This video: 2021 ABPI Code of Practice – what are the proposed key changes for MedComms? provides an excellent overview of how these changes will impact pharma marketing.
 Learning to pick the right digital strategy which is 100% and 2021 PMCPA code compliant is going to be crucial, so you avoid high risk code areas.

-A well thought through pharma digital marketing strategy backed up by recent and relevant research and insights, is going to provide pharma marketers with a number of highly targeted and cost effective communication channels (for reaching and engaging with both patients and medical professionals).
+A well thought through omni-channel marketing strategy backed up by recent and relevant research and insights, is going to provide pharma marketers with a number of highly targeted and cost effective communication channels (for reaching and engaging with both patients and medical professionals).
 But be advised: You will encounter obstacles.
 The obstacles that the technologies themselves often create, followed by some potential compliance hurdles that you will no doubt already be used to.
 Embracing this change is why many pharma brands are hesitant about moving forward with their digital transformation plan – perhaps due to the constantly growing number of digital channels to consider and the rapid changes that are taking place with development technologies, so you have every right to feel overwhelmed.